theseus-cores/theseus-cores/README.md

 make install
 ```

+#### Pybombs

-The `theseus-cores` pybombs recipe provides a build using pybombs...
+The `theseus-cores` pybombs recipe provides a build using pybombs.
 For example, inside a pybombs prefix, run: `pybombs install theseus-cores`

-(TODO: Move theseus-cores.lwr recipe in gr-etcetera and CGRAN)
+To install a fresh prefix via pybombs, tested on Ubuntu 18.04 and 16.04:
+1. Install and update [pybombs](https://github.com/gnuradio/pybombs) using pip
+2. Update pybombs recipe repos (specifically gr-recipes, gr-etcetera, and ettus)
+3. Install a clean rfnoc prefix: `pybombs prefix init <prefix-name> -R rfnoc`
+4. Install theseus-cores into this prefix: `pybombs install theseus-cores`

 ## Licensing